-The Key to High Risk Life Insurance Approvals
+The Key to High-Risk Life Insurance Approvals

 If you go directly to a company like Met Life for a quote, they won’t have access to multiple companies.

-We have had success with multiple high risk life insurance cases such as:
+We have had success with multiple high-risk life insurance cases such as:

-And I mean we’ve insured them with traditional coverage, not that overpriced guaranteed issue life insurance!
+We’ve insured them with traditional coverage, not that overpriced guaranteed issue life insurance!

-Types of High Risk Life Insurance Explained
+Types of Life Insurance for High-Risk Explained

 Not true, usually.